scippo97sensibleproductions/NOBS.JobSystem/README.md

     },
     registry =>
     {
-        // Run every minute
+        // Register a scheduled job
         registry.AddJob<HelloWorldJob>("* * * * *");

+        // Register jobs that are only used for chaining or error handling registry.AddJob<ErrorLoggingJob>();
+        registry.AddJob<InitialJob>();

-        // Example of a chained job
-        registry.AddJob<InitialJob>("0 * * * *") // Run hourly
+        // Configure a scheduled job with an error handler registry.AddJob<InitialJob>("0 * * * *") // Run hourly
             .OnError<ErrorLoggingJob>();         // Run ErrorLoggingJob if InitialJob fails }